isomerpages/tp-virtualcampus/_explore/be-involved/Temasek Student Excellence Awards 2022.md

 ### Award Information
 **General Information**
-* Nominations for the TSEA are open from now till **22 June 2022 (Wednesday)**, 11.59pm.
+* Nominations for the TSEA are open from now till **22 June 2022 (Wednesday), 11.59pm**.
 Nominations received after the deadline will strictly not be accepted.
 * Unless otherwise specified, only TP CCAs registered with the Student Development & Alumni Affairs Department are eligible for the TSEA.
 * For the CCA Merit Award (Arts/Sports/Leadership) and Sports Colours Award, CCA advisors are to submit their nominations via the prescribed nomination form to the TSEA Secretariat at: <a href="mailto:tsea@tp.edu.sg">tsea@tp.edu.sg</a> *(Only electronic submissions will be accepted.)*
 * For the Individual Higher Awards, Group/Team Higher Awards and Outstanding Coach/Instructor Award, nominations must be submitted via the official online forms.